Skip to content

 How SOCKS5 works

-SOCKS5 operates at the session layer and acts as a generic tunnel: it passes your traffic to the destination without parsing it.
-This protocol-agnostic design means it supports any application, any port, and both TCP and UDP — which HTTP proxies cannot do.
+SOCKS5 operates at the session layer, below the application protocol and above TCP.
+It acts as a generic tunnel: it passes your traffic to the destination without parsing it.
+This protocol-agnostic design means it supports any application, any port, and both TCP and UDP — none of which an HTTP proxy can offer.

 SOCKS5 vs HTTP proxies